Expugn/priconne-quest-helper/README.md

 ## For Developers: Updating priconne-quest-helper
 If you are interested in how `priconne-quest-helper` is updated for any reason:<br>
-The Python script that is used to simplify the updating process is available in <https://github.com/Expugn/pqh-updater>
+The code that is used to simplify the updating process is available in <https://github.com/Expugn/pqh-updater>

 This script is not useful for most users.